Parish History and Future

 On February 5, 1994, Fr.
 Paul Kamide became our seventh pastor.
 In 1995 he held an informal meeting with interested parishioners regarding the proposed renovation of the church.
 In July of 1996 Fr.
 Kamide announced a $1.2+ million capital campaign to expand the church with seating for 975 people designed by architect John Dickerson of Orlando and built by Hall Construction (owned by parishioner, Jim Hall).
 It would also introduce more natural light and a new Chapel of Adoration.
 We put in additional parking with lots of landscaping and the Mother Teresa Memorial Plaza featuring the original bronze statue of “Mother Teresa and the children” by Timothy Schmalz and “Rainbow Sunshine” boulders from Arizona courtesy of “Pebble Junction” forming our ‘Trinity’ fountain.
 More boulders defined the bricked sitting area in front of the church nestled among the shade trees.
 Stained glass windows depicting “The Jesse Tree” and a new crucifix were among other new items planned to beautify the church.
 All of the stained glass windows including the Altar and Chapel Glass were made by McMow Studios in Lake Worth, FL.
 James Kucera of Watra Church Goods coordinated the creation of the new art in the church.
 The artist who carved the corpus is Rick Bagabaldo.
 He was born in the Philippines in 1951 and came to the U.S. via Miami in 1989.
 He has carved wood since he was 14 years old.
 The corpus took over 2 months to carve from lindenwood.
 Watra also commissioned the altar and tabernacle and ambo which were designed by Ronald Zawilla and carved by Bob Ballard from lindenwood.
 Alberto Gomez from Colombia painted the “Wedding at Cana” mural in the gathering room.
 The new church was dedicated on March 13, 1999 by Bishop Dorsey (by 2008 the population of port orange was 56,067).

 Bishop Thomas Wenski conferred the title of Monsignor on Fr.
 Paul on May 9, 2008 at the Orange County Convention Center during the “Festival of Faith,” a celebration of the Diocese’s 40th anniversary.
 Msgr.
 Paul Kamide officially retired on November 30, 2008.
 Bishop Wenski assigned Fr.
 Michael Giglio from St. Teresa in Titusville, as our new pastor taking charge in January 4, 2009 – the Feast of the Epiphany.
 Our assistant pastor, Fr.
-John Bosco Maison from Ghana had worked in Jamaica for four years before coming to the Diocese of Orlando and being assigned to Epiphany on December 1, 2008.
+John Bosco Maison from Ghana had worked in Jamaica for four years before coming to the Diocese of Orlando and being assigned to Epiphany on December 1, 2008, and he was officially named pastor in 2015.
 The population of Port Orange in 2009 was 56,732.